zirisdeveloper/meet/README.md

 ## Getting Started

-This project is a dating application.
+This project is a dating application !